skupperproject/skupper-website/input/start/index.md

     hello-world-frontend   LoadBalancer   10.111.133.137   10.111.133.137   8080:31313/TCP   6m31s
     [...]

-Note: If you are using Minikube and the external IP shows `<pending>`, you need to use the `minikube tunnel` command to provide ingress.

 ### Test your application

 Now your multi-cluster application is up and running.
 Use `curl` to